 * p <.05

 Note: Part I of the two part model is a logistic regression on the odds of having no positive expenditures.
 We present odds ratios of having positive healthcare expenditures as a function of the covariate.
-For example, the odds of having a positive expenditure was increased by 57 % for participants with chronic pain relative to participants without chronic pain (OR=1.57), however this increase was not statistically significant.
+For example, the odds of having a positive expenditure was increased by 57 % for participants with pain relative to participants without pain (OR=1.57), however this increase was not statistically significant.
 Part II of the two-part model is a generalized linear model on total positive expenditures from the first part of the model.
 The GLM coefficients represent the percentage increase in healthcare expenditures as a function of the covariate.
-For example; among participants with positive healthcare expenditures, spending for those with chronic pain was 63 % higher than participants without chronic pain.
+For example; among participants with positive healthcare expenditures, spending for those with pain was 63 % higher than participants without pain.